Chesapeake Bay Flotilla: Battle of St. Jerome Creek

 On June 1, 1814, Barney's flotilla, led by Scorpion, were coming down Chesapeake Bay when it encountered the 12-gun schooner HMS St Lawrence (the former Baltimore privateer Atlas), and boats from the 74-gun Third Rates HMS Dragon and HMS Albion near St. Jerome Creek.
 The flotilla pursued St Lawrence and the boats until they reached the protection of the two 74s.
 The American flotilla then retreated into the Patuxent River, which the British quickly blockaded.
 The British outnumbered Barney by 7:1, forcing the flotilla on June 7 to retreat into St. Leonard's Creek.
 Two British frigates, the 38-gun Loire and the 32-gun Narcissus, plus the 18-gun sloop-of-war HMS Jasseur, blockaded the mouth of the creek.
 The creek was too shallow for the British warships to enter; the flotilla outgunned, and hence was able to fend off, the boats from the British ships.

 Battles continued through June 10.
-The British, frustrated by their inability to flush Barney out of his safe retreat, proceeded to raid several nearby Maryland settlements; sacking and burning Calverton, Huntingtown, Prince Frederick, Benedict and Lower Marlboro.
-Among the British units that participated in the campaign were a battalion of Royal Marines and the Corps of Colonial Marines, a unit consisting of enslaved African Americans who had deserted their enslavers and joined the British.
+British commander Robert Barrie, noting that his men were unable to flush out Barney, proceeded to order several raids on nearby Maryland settlements to flush him out; these raids targeted the settlements of Calverton, Huntingtown, Prince Frederick, Benedict and Lower Marlboro.
+Among the British units that participated in the campaign were a battalion of Royal Marines and the Corps of Colonial Marines, a unit consisting of self-emancipated Black Americans who had fled their American enslavers and joined the British.